RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `set_adapter_present`
   * *cisst*: write command `bool`
   * *ROS*: subscriber `std_msgs/Bool`
   * dVRK specific.
-Tells the console that the sterile adapter is present without any actual hardware detection of the adapter.
+Tell the console that the sterile adapter is present without any actual hardware detection of the adapter.
 This can be used to force engaging a non-dVRK modified sterile adapter (see [hardware modification](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Hardware)).  **Use with caution**, this can lead to undesired motions if a tool is also inserted.
 The vast majority of users should **not**, **ever** use this command.
 * `set_tool_present`
   * *cisst*: write command `bool`
   * *ROS*: subscriber `std_msgs/Bool`
   * dVRK specific.
-Tells the controller that a tool is present without any actual hardware detection of the tool.
+Tell the controller that a tool is present without any actual hardware detection of the tool.
 This can be used to force engaging a tool without a Dallas chip (see [tool detection](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Tool-Detection)).  **Use with caution**, this can lead to undesired motions if the wrong tool is inserted.
 The vast majority of users should **not**, **ever** use this command.
 * `io/adapter`
   * *cisst*: event write `prmEventButton`
   * *ROS*: publisher `sensor_msgs/Joy`
   * dVRK specific.
-Indicates if the sterile adapter is present or not.
+Indicate if the sterile adapter is present or not.
 * `io/tool`
   * *cisst*: event write `prmEventButton`
   * *ROS*: publisher `sensor_msgs/Joy`
   * dVRK specific.
-Indicates if a tool is present or not.
+Indicate if a tool is present or not.
 * `io/manip_clutch`
   * *cisst*: event write `prmEventButton`
   * *ROS*: publisher `sensor_msgs/Joy`
   * dVRK specific.
-Indicates if the manipulator clutch button is pressed or not.
+Indicate if the manipulator clutch button is pressed or not.
 This is the white button located on top of the translation stage on the PSM.
 This button is used to release the PID on the arm and move it manually.
 * `io/suj_clutch`
   * *cisst*: event write `prmEventButton`
   * *ROS*: publisher `sensor_msgs/Joy`
   * dVRK specific.
-Indicates if the manipulator SUJ (Set Up Joints) clutch button is pressed or not.
+Indicate if the manipulator SUJ (Set Up Joints) clutch button is pressed or not.
 This is the white button located on the side of the "horizontal" link of the PSM.
 This button is used to release the brakes on the arm's SUJ if you happen to have the [dVRK SUJ controller](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Controller-Boxes#da-vinci-classic-setup-joint-controller).

 ## SUJ